Family Reunion Retrospective

 - As an added bonus, got email addresses for a large chunk of the family where I’ve been sending updates about this blog to!
 Hi fam! 😀

-For having only a week’s time to prepare for the 50+ person event, the organizing went extremely smoothly.
+For having only a week’s time to prepare for the 50+ person family reunion, the organizing went extremely smoothly.
 We weren’t cramming the night before and had spread out the tasks over the entire week.
 I attribute this to Sara’s planning / organizing skills because they’re much, much better than mine.
 Here’s some protips (from Sara) on how to make an event go smoothly:

 - Create a timeline of the day’s events and print out hard-copies to distribute to everyone